mrasumof/project3-smartchainbet/README.md

 ## Connect Your MetaMask With Binance Smart Chain

+Before we get started create a MetaMask Wallet or import One, then follow the steps:

-1. Go to settimng page
+1. Go to setting page

 ![Deploy](/Images/settings_MetaMask.png)